terminalcloud/apps/docs/nginx-lb.md

 - $APP_IP is your application server node IP (the node to be registered against the Load Balancer).
 - $APP_PORT is the port where your application is listening on the application server node to be registered.
 - $LB_RETRIES is a integer value that represents the amount of retries that Nginx will try to make to the current node before mark it as faulted.
-- $LB_TIMEOUR is a integer value that represents the amount of time, in seconds that Nginx will wait before mark the current node as faulted if it does not respond.
+- $LB_TIMEOUT is a integer value that represents the amount of time, in seconds that Nginx will wait before mark the current node as faulted if it does not respond.

 ---